Carman Road Preschool

 Program staff includes special education teachers and teacher aides skilled in educating young students with multiple disabilities.
 Support services are provided by physical and occupational therapists, speech therapists, school nursing staff, a consulting physician, school psychologists, and school social worker.
 Interdisciplinary meetings are held with the total educational team and administration to discuss the needs of each child.

-Led by a highly trained Assistive Technology staff, our Learning Center Computer Labs are the hub of the Carman Road School curriculum, where students have opportunities to master the use of assistive technology, adapted computers, specialized software, touch screens, and switches.
+Led by a highly trained Assistive Technology staff, our Learning Center Computer Labs are the hub of the Carman Road School curriculum, where students have opportunities to master the use of assistive technology, adapted computers, specialized software, touch screens, iPads and switches.
 Smartboards, touchscreens, iPods, and web-based learning lessons are shared within our two Learning Centers.
 In addition, computers are available in all classrooms, providing continuity and enriching the instructional program.

 An interdisciplinary team develops strategies and methods to meet the goals and objectives established on the students' IEP.
 Students receive physical, occupational and speech therapies, both within and outside of the classroom setting as prescribed in their IEP.
 This philosophy provides students opportunities to integrate their skills in an authentic setting.